Chiang Klang Airport

 Chiang Klang Airport (ICAO: VTCD) is a former military airport located in Chiang Klang district, Thailand.
 It was constructed in 1957 to facilitate operations of the Central Intelligence Agency and the Vietnam War.
 It was closed on 1 August, 1976, following the withdrawal of US military installations.

 History

 In 1957, Chiang Klang Airport was established to support transportation for operations of the Central Intelligence Agency (CIA) during the Cold War.
 Afterwards, it served as a small airstrip for military and transport.
 In 1962, the airport was expanded to accommodate larger aircraft with a longer gravel runway.
-The runway was reinforced with Marston Matting for operations of the United States Air Force and Royal Thai Air Force.
+In 1967, runway was reinforced with Marston Matting for operations of the United States Air Force and Royal Thai Air Force.